bandprotocol/falcon/README.md

 ``` shell
 falcon keys add testnet testkey --priv_key "0x..."
 ```
-### 6. Check that the keys for the configured chains are funded
+### 7. Check that the keys for the configured chains are funded

 You can query the balance of each configured key by running:
 ``` shell
 falcon q balance testkey
 ```
-### 7. Start to relay packet
+### 8. Start to relay packet
-Starts all tunnels that `falcon q tunnels` can query
+Starts all tunnels that `falcon query tunnels` can query
 ``` shell
 falcon start
 ```